syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium.md

 Refer to the created binding library in your android project.

-Add a new class named “CustomPdfRenderer” to the android application project.
-This class must implement the ICustomPdfRenderer interface defined in the Syncfusion.SfPdfViewer.XForms.Droid and Syncfusion.SfPdfViewer.XForms namespace.
+Add a new class named `CustomPdfRenderer` to the android application project.
+This class must implement the `ICustomPdfRenderer` interface defined in the Syncfusion.SfPdfViewer.XForms.Droid and Syncfusion.SfPdfViewer.XForms namespace.

 The entire CustomPdfRenderer class is given as follows.